 Scotia is a somewhat small village located in the state of New York.
 With a population of 7,727 people and two constituent neighborhoods, Scotia is the 231st largest community in New York.
-Much of the housing stock in Scotia was built prior to World War II, making it one of the older and more historic villages in the country.
+Scotia has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Scotia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Scotia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Scotia is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Scotia who work in office and administrative support (20.48%), sales jobs (12.95%), and teaching (9.00%).
+There are especially a lot of people living in Scotia who work in office and administrative support (20.38%), sales jobs (12.64%), and teaching (7.90%).

 Also of interest is that Scotia has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Scotia is somewhat higher than in the average US city of 21.84%: 25.46% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Scotia citizens is substantially higher than the typical US community, as 30.36% of adults in Scotia have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Scotia is English.
 Other important languages spoken here include Spanish and Russian.